Dear MendMeShop,

 Snapping hip syndrome occurs when a tendon running along the front or side of the hip flexor pops or snaps over a bone.
 This occurs when the leg moves from flexion to extension with the iliopsoas, or hip flexor, muscle.
 Snapping hip syndrome can be divided into different types: external, internal or intra-articular, which depend on where the snap is occurring.

-External
+External Snapping Hip

-The most common occurance of snapping hip syndrome is over the greater trochanter at the top of the femur and is referred to as external clicking hip.
-During hip flexion, when the leg moves forward, the gluteus maximus contracts and the tendon is pulled over the greater trochanter along with the iliotibial tract (IT band).
+This occurrence of snapping hip syndrome and is often referred to as an external clicking hip.
+It happens when either: (1) the Iliotibial band (IT band) slides over the greater trochanter at the top of the femur, or (2) when the gluteus maximus muscle slides over the greater trochanter.
+During hip flexion, when the leg moves forward, the gluteus maximus contracts and the tendon or muscle is pulled over the greater trochanter along with the iliotibial tract (IT band).
 When the gluteus medius tendon or IT band thickens or frays, it is more likely to catch on the bone.
-Due to tightness over the trachanteric bursa and irritation in the area, trochanteric bursitis may also develop with this type of snapping hip syndrome.

 Internal snapping hip syndrome occurs when the iliopsoas tendon catches on the femoral head or iliopectineal eminence.

-Intra-articular
+Intra-articular Snapping Hip

-Loose bodies in the hip joint or other tissue catching, like tissue from a labral tear, can cause intra-articular snapping hip syndrome.
 The labrum is a unique piece of cartilage that lines the inside of the hip socket.
-If it becomes damaged or torn, then it can cause a snap or pop in the hip joint itself as it moves.
+If it becomes damaged or torn, as is the case when an acetabular labral tear occurs, then it can cause a snap or pop in the hip joint itself as it moves.
+A study* published in 2005 indicates that approximately 80% of Intra-Articular Snapping Hip cases were caused by acetabular labral tear.

 Risks or Causes of Snapping Hip Syndrome